Continuing Education

 How does it work?

-Earn CME or MOC credit and trainee certification by successfully completing quizzes based on Cases & Commentaries.
+Earn CME, MOC, or CPE credit by successfully completing quizzes based on Cases & Commentaries.

 - Individuals have two attempts at each quiz to achieve a passing score of 80% or higher in order to earn credit.